jporeilly/Ansible/Labs/02 Playbooks/02 Handling Data/01 Variables & Data Collections/variables.md

 #### <font color='red'>Data Collections</font>
 Data Collections are used to store multiple data / values.
 The values are stored in a list or sequence [].

-create a simple variable to hold a list of values:
+create playbook to hold a list of values:
 ```
 nano data_collection.yaml
 ```